 Moments of Truth

-As traffic increases for the busy season, your chances to impress – or disappoint – guests go up, too.
+Whether you’re serving a packed house or offering curbside delivery, you and your staff have many chances to impress – or disappoint – guests.
 That’s why it’s so important to identify where you can exceed expectations at every point in the guest experience.
 Remember, guests don’t form an impression of your restaurant based on one thing you do, it’s all the little things that determine whether they’re giving you one star or five while they’re on their way out the door.
 These are your “moments of truth.”

 What Are the Moments of Truth in Your Restaurant?